Line Charts in Python

 fig.show()

 connectgaps determines if missing values in the provided data are shown as a gap in the graph or not.
-In this tutorial, we showed how to take benefit of this feature and illustrate multiple areas in mapbox.
+In this tutorial, we showed how to take benefit of this feature and illustrate multiple areas on a tile map.

 import plotly.graph_objects as go